mieweb/docs/content/functions/system-administration/data-migration/data-import-master-list.md

 ### Fee Schedules

 Fee schedule information may be imported from a template.
-There is an editor within the MIE system to add/edit/remove CPT codes, descriptions and fee schedule information.
+There is an editor within the MIE system to add/edit/remove Billing codes, descriptions and fee schedule information.

 ![](../data-import-master-list.assets/7080b2a3bade8a49881d60c20e875d8b.png)